-Exxon Mobil profit falls as oil and gas prices decline
+Exxon Mobil profit falls 49% as oil and gas prices decline

 Natural gas prices have also been low as a glut of the fuel in the U.S. floods the market.

+“We feel really good about the volume growth that we see out there,” said Neil Hansen, vice president of investor relations, on a conference call with investors.
+“The resource continues to respond very well.”

+Outside the U.S., Exxon had five significant deep-water discoveries in Guyana and Cyprus during the quarter.

-The company earned 75 cents per share, down 49% from a year ago.
+The company earned 75 cents per share, down 49% from a year ago, which beat expectations of analysts polled by FactSet, who were expecting 69 cents per share.
+Its profits were helped by a favorable tax-related item of about $300 million.